Original Wolof: Baye [or Baay]

 Please come back.

-I live in Minnesota with my wife and 3 kids and somehow I have gotten used to the cold weather and love the warm summers and the 10,000+ lakes the state offers.
+He has found living in Minnesota with his wife and three kids that he has gotten used to the cold weather and welcomes the warm summers like so many … and especially loves the 10,000+ lakes!

 Posted in: Poetry